 The system was the first popular machine to utilise microprocessor hardware and game cartridges.
 This approach is something that continued to be utilised right up until the N64 in 1996,

-Originally known as the Atari VCS, it’s 2600 title was introduced in 1982 to coincide with the release of the Atari 5200.
+Originally known as the Atari VCS, Atari rebranded the machine as the ‘2600’ in 1982 to coincide with the release of the Atari 5200.

 Still popular to this day, the system has had many clones and reissues produced.
 Its form factor and classic design joysticks remain iconic.